 A woman’s body before and after delivery goes through intense physiological changes that impact their digestive, immune, and cardiovascular systems, among others.
 On top of that, the CDC says pregnant women are at an increased risk for more severe illness from COVID-19 when compared to non-pregnant women.

 Indeed, we are already seeing a rise in maternal mortality, pregnancy complications, and stillborn deliveries during the pandemic, according to an analysis published in the journal Lancet Global Health.
 Part of this rise may be due to lower engagement rates between mothers and their healthcare providers, likely driven by fears of contracting the virus.
 Additional analysis by the CDC estimates a pregnant woman with COVID-19 has a 70% higher chance of death compared to non-pregnant women.

 Prior to the pandemic, the United States’ maternal mortality rate was already on the rise: 20.1 deaths per 100,000 live births in 2019 marked a 15% increase from the previous year.
-If this sounds high, it’s because it is – relative to other developed countries, the U.S. ranks highest in number of maternal deaths during childbirth, with 2/3 of them considered preventable.
+If this sounds high, it’s because it is.
+Relative to other developed countries, the U.S. ranks highest in number of maternal deaths during childbirth, with two thirds of them considered preventable.

 When you throw food insecurity into the mix, you increase the mother’s chances of experiencing gestational diabetes, hypertension, pre-eclampsia, and other health factors that put the lives of mother and baby at risk.
 Likewise, poor nutrition increases the risk of infant mortality, low birth weight, birth defects, and other adverse outcomes for the baby.